How to pass the Florida real estate exam?

 2. Complex questions and tricky wording

-• Double-negative wording or “except” questions that may be ambiguous.
+• Double-negative wording or “except” questions may be ambiguous.

 • Problem-solving situations that require the use of various real estate concepts.